Lazy-Solutions/AdvancedSceneManager/docs/guides/ASM Window.md

 # ASM Window

+> **Note:** This article is still being written.
+The information should be mostly correct, but some details, images, and links will be added later.

 > Also referred to as the _Scene Manager window_.

 The **ASM Window** is the primary UI for managing scenes and collections within ASM.
 It offers a powerful and structured way to build the scene setup of your game, giving you full control over collections, loading behavior, and scene metadata.